-Nancy J. Norton, President and Founder of IFFGD presented the following testimony regarding Fiscal Year 2006 Funding for Functional Gastrointestinal and Motility Disorders Research before the House Appropriations Subcommittee on Labor, Health & Human Services, Education and Related Agencies in 2005:
+On May 19, 2006, Nancy J. Norton, President and Founder of IFFGD presented the following testimony regarding Fiscal Year 2007 Funding for Functional Gastrointestinal and Motility Disorders Research before both the U.S. Senate and U.S. House Appropriations Subcommittees on Labor, Health & Human Services, Education and Related Agencies:

 At least 6.5 million Americans suffer from fecal incontinence.
 Incontinence is neither part of the aging process nor is it something that affects only the elderly.
 Incontinence crosses all age groups from children to older adults, but is more common among women and in the elderly of both sexes.
 Often it is a symptom associated with various neurological diseases and many cancer treatments.
 Yet, as a society, we rarely hear or talk about the bowel disorders associated with multiple sclerosis, diabetes, colon cancer, uterine cancer, and a host of other diseases.

 Damage to the anal sphincter muscles; damage to the nerves of the anal sphincter muscles or the rectum; loss of storage capacity in the rectum; diarrhea; or pelvic floor dysfunction can cause fecal incontinence.
 People who have fecal incontinence may feel ashamed, embarrassed, or humiliated.
 Some don’t want to leave the house out of fear they might have an accident in public.
 Most try to hide the problem as long as possible.
 They withdraw from friends and family, and often limit work or education efforts.
 Incontinence in the elderly burdens families and is a major reason for nursing home admissions, an already huge social and economic burden in our increasingly aging population.